the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter2.md

 The state is bound to the class with the `this` object.
 You can access the state in your component.
 For instance, it can be used in the `render()` method.
 Before you have mapped a static list of items.
 Now you are about to use the list from your internal component state.

+The name of the property `state` is a React convention and in order to update your components state later you have to put your components's state data in this property.
+It will typically be an object, but you can use any variable type.

 {title="src/App.js",lang=javascript}
 ~~~~~~~~
 class App extends Component {